silvalis/Foamdart-Resources/Arduino.md

 ### Adding a pusher driver and a rev trigger

-To add an automatic pusher to the circuit, I've simply duplicated the power transistor circuit and added another motor.
-Keep in mind that this will get you automatic only.
+To add an automatic pusher to the circuit, I've simply duplicated the power transistor circuit and added a solenoid.
 This has been connected to an available digital pin, D4.
+The solenoid should be powered on to push forward, then turn off to retract.

 I have also added another button to D8.
 This could be used to trigger the pusher circuit.